IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data

 Building upon this foundation, we further present \emph{IoDAgents}, a multi-agent framework designed to enhance data retrieval and improve the execution of Deep Research tasks.
 In addition, we introduce a Deep Research Benchmark under the IoD paradigm.
 Experimental results show that IoDResearch outperforms prior data representation methods and achieves superior performance across three tasks, validating both the feasibility and the potential of our approach.

 The key contributions and advantages of our work are summarized as follows:

-\begin{itemize} \item \textbf{Private Data-Driven Deep Research via IoD.} We propose a private-data-driven DeepResearch framework over heterogeneous multimodal data, built upon IoD.
+\begin{itemize} \item \textbf{Private Data-Driven Deep Research via IoD.} We propose a private-data-driven Deep Research framework over heterogeneous multimodal data, built upon IoD.
 It enables unified encapsulation and indexing to fully realize the FAIR principles, while also providing a novel data representation paradigm for IoD.

-\item \textbf{IoD Heterogeneous Graph Representation.} We develop a three-layer IoD-based representation that transforms raw resources into FAIR-compliant digital objects, and further refines them into atomic knowledge, vector embeddings, and knowledge graphs.
+\item \textbf{IoD Heterogeneous Graph Representation.} We develop a three-layer IoD-based representation that transforms raw resources into FAIR-compliant digital objects(DO), and further refines them into atomic knowledge, vector embeddings, and knowledge graphs.
 This enables multi-granularity indexing and retrieval, from entire objects to fine-grained facts and semantic relations.

-\item \textbf{IoD DeepResearch Benchmark.} We introduce the first DeepResearch benchmark under the IoD paradigm, which not only evaluates data representation capabilities in IoD settings but also assesses the unique ability of DeepResearch systems to generate reports.
+\item \textbf{IoD DeepResearch Benchmark.} We introduce the first Deep Research benchmark under the IoD paradigm, which not only evaluates data representation capabilities in IoD settings but also assesses the unique ability of Deep Research systems to generate reports.

 \end{itemize}